PriyaranjanKS/FusionDevBlogs/Production/2024-08-08-Copilot-Google-Gemini.md

 ## Prerequisites
 1. Access to the Google Gemini API and API keys.
 2. Access to Microsoft Power Automate and Copilot Studio.

+## Demo

+Lets see the demo of the overall process before we get into the implementation :

 ## Step 1: Get the Gemini API Key
 Head over to the Google AI Studio and get your API key by clicking on **Create API Key**, which can be used to authenticate the Google Gemini API.